RoboStack/robostack.github.io/docs/GettingStarted.md

             ```

-    ## Installatiing tools for local development
+    ## Installing tools for local development
     === "Mamba"

         ```bash title="Default tools to help with local development of ROS packages"